QPixel/PixelNite/README.md

 # Modnite Server
 Modnite Server was a private server for Fortnite Battle Royale.
-I grabbed the source before it was taken down and then after a year I "fixed" it and somewhat got it to work on chapter 2
+I grabbed the source before it was taken down and then after a year I "fixed" it and somewhat got it to work on chapter 2.
+If you don't know how to make this work, I won't help you.

 # FAQs
 ### What can I do with a private server?